 Do your best to learn and inform your family about the security system to cut down on false alarms.
 They can actually bring on expensive fines not to mention annoy your neighbors.
 Plus, you don’t want to have a boy-who-cried-wolf effect where your neighbors eventually learn to ignore your alarm anytime it goes off!

 Reinforce windows with safety glass or metal bars.
 It may seem an extreme step, but burglars will often break a small window in order to gain entry.
-Make it impossible for them to break through by installing safety glass or impossible to squeeze through by installing metal bars.
+Make it impossible for them to break through by hiring a window company to install safety glass or impossible to squeeze through by installing metal bars.
 There are plenty of decorative options for metal grilles that can make the adjustment both practical and aesthetically-pleasing.

 Protecting Your Home While You’re on Vacation

 Double- and triple-check all doors and windows before you leave.
 Make sure your house is as locked-up and secure as it can be in your absence.
 (Don’t forget the door leading to the garage!)
 Be sure to leave some curtains and blinds open to give the illusion that someone is around.
 Thieves tend to take note of a house that’s clearly been closed up.